Hurricane Matthew kills almost 900 in Haiti before hitting U.S.

 While highlighting the misery of underdevelopment in Haiti, which is still recovering from a devastating 2010 earthquake, the storm looked certain to rekindle the debate about global warming and the long-term threat posed by rising sea levels to low-lying cities and towns.

-At least three towns in the hills and coast of Haiti's fertile western tip reported dozens of people killed, including the farming village of Chantal where the mayor said 86 people died, mostly when trees crushed houses.
+At least three towns in the hills and coast of Haiti's fertile western tip reported dozens of people killed, including the farming village of Chantal where the mayor said 86 people were killed, mostly when trees crushed houses.
 He said 20 others were missing.

 "A tree fell on the house and flattened it.
 The entire house fell on us.
 I couldn’t get out," said driver Jean-Pierre Jean-Donald, 27, who had been married for only a year.